 For some people, even slight changes in routine during daily life can cause distress.
 This means it can be hugely beneficial for retail stores to have well-designed store processes that are communicated to prospective customers.
 In other words, know what you are doing and let others know.
 Give neurodiverse customers the opportunity to prepare for their store experience.
 Outline what your store processes will be, what will happen when you 'click and collect', where you will be greeted when you enter the store and where certain services will take place.

 Aside from communicating store processes, make sure you execute them.
 Time is a critical factor for a shopping experience that benefits neurodiverse shoppers.
 Even with neurodiverse-inclusive measures in place, an expedient shopping experience is often preferred.
 Having store journey processes that increase the efficiency of in-store waiting and purchasing or click and collect procedures is important, even if that means prioritising neurodiverse customers.
 Part of the solutions for Vodafone (Ireland) was to provide priority sales and service to customers showing an ID card provided by partnering autism non-profit AsIAm.

 Communicate the store environment

 Stores can also communicate details about the physical environment.
-Like store processes, customers can be prepared ahead of time for sensory stimulants they might encounter while shopping.
+Like store processes, customers can prepare ahead of time for sensory stimulants they might encounter while shopping.
 The Museum of Victoria in Melbourne, Australia, provides sensory maps that colour codes areas according to the quantity of multi-media, noise and light.
 Available online or on-site, this allows visitors to exclusively visit low sensory areas or prepare for high sensory areas ahead of time.
-Dividing areas according to sensory inputs like this is a luxury of large-scale formats, and may not be practical to many retail stores.
+Dividing areas according to sensory inputs like this is a luxury of large-scale formats and may not be practical for many retail stores.
 Yet, the awareness and consideration of sensory stimuli is something that no store or retail designer is exempt from.

 Make store navigation easy